 How to Access 192.168.1.1 IP address

-An IP address can be access on the web browser, simply type 192.168.1.1 in the address bar and hit enter.
-When you will hit enter on IP a prompt window will display for admin login information.
+An IP address can be access on the web browser, just by typing 192.168.1.1 in the address bar and press the enter button.
+When you will hit the enter button on IP, a prompt window will display for admin login information.
 Enter the admin detail of the router if you know.
-If your router is new then you can try default router username and password for login.
+If your router is new then you can try the default router username and password for login.

 What to do If the admin username and password is showing incorrect or you forgot.

-For this type of case, you need to master reset router settings and configure router settings again with ISP (Internet Service Provider) for accessing the internet.
-Every router has a hidden master reset setting button for these types of cases.
+For such type of cases, we need to master reset router settings and configure router settings again with ISP (Internet Service Provider) for accessing the internet.
+Every router has a hidden master reset setting button.
 You can follow these steps to reset your router.